-How to use Maps with Siri
+Get directions home or find new places with Siri and Maps.
+Here's how!

 - "Where can I go to ship a package?"

-- Siri will give you the highest-rated location for whatever you asked for and ask if that's the one you want.
+- Siri will present a list of results, which you can tap to interact with as above, and describe the highest-rated location for whatever you asked for out loud, followed by asking if that's the one you want.

-- Say Yes if that's what you wanted and she'll ask you what you want to do next, such as call them or get directions.
+- Say Yes if that's what you want, and she'll ask you what you want to do next, such as call them or get directions.

 - Say No if you want something else, and Siri will give you the next-best location.
 Repeat the process until you get something that you want.